Xola-lab/Excel-Data-Analysis/README.md

 Highlighted dominant payment methods (Card Payments, Digital Wallets), suggesting optimization opportunities.

 ### Impact:
-This analysis provides actionable insights that can help inform marketing strategies, optimize payment infrastructures, and enhance product offerings, leading to improved business decisions.
+This analysis provides actionable insights that can help inform marketing strategies, optimise payment infrastructures, and enhance product offerings, leading to improved business decisions.

 # 1 - Introduction
 Welcome to this exploration of Data Analysis, where analytical reasoning intersects with numerical insights and spreadsheet tools.
 In this Excel project, much like a data analyst systematically investigating key patterns, I embarked on an in-depth examination to uncover hidden insights within the dataset.
 Join me as we navigate through data-driven methodologies, where each cell and formula contributes to a comprehensive understanding of the underlying trends and opportunities.
 Let's begin the analysis.